Super Soft Pumpkin Cookies

 Pro Tips/Recipe Notes

 - The dough for these soft pumpkin cookies will be fairly sticky.
-Resist the urge to keep adding more flour, and either use a cookie scoop or a large spoon to turn these into drop cookies.
+Resist the urge to keep adding more flour.
+Use either a cookie scoop or a large spoon to drop the dough onto the baking sheet.

 - The cookies will be very soft until completely cooled.
 Be patient and do wait until they are fully cooled before frosting.